3 Memphis EMTs fired for their response to the fatal police beating of Tyre Nichols

 Voicemails left at phone numbers listed for Long and Whitaker were not immediately returned Monday evening.
 Sandridge did not immediately respond to an email requesting comment.

 Nichols was taken in critical condition to the hospital, where he died three days later.
-A cause of death has not been released.
+The Shelby County medical examiner’s office hasn’t released an official cause of death.

+Preliminary findings in an autopsy a forensic pathologist conducted for Nichols’ family show he was severely beaten before he died, the family’s attorneys have said.

 Police initially said Nichols was pulled over in a reckless driving stop, but Police Chief Cerelyn “C.J.”
 Davis said her office has found no proof to substantiate the claim.
 Officers ordered Nichols on the ground, giving him conflicting commands, before he ran away.

-Preliminary findings in an autopsy a forensic pathologist conducted for Nichols’ family show he was severely beaten before he died, the family’s attorneys have said.
-The Shelby County medical examiner’s office hasn’t released an official cause of death.

 Five officers — Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills Jr. and Justin Smith — were fired Jan.
 20 after an administrative investigation found they had violated department policy about the use of force.
-A sixth officer, Preston Hemphill, was "relieved of duty," police said Monday.
+Two more officers — Preston Hemphill and an unnamed seventh officer — have been “relieved of duty,” police said Monday.